 In Szanto talk, "fine" was a high compliment.
 If you were waiting for something that actually sounded like praise, chances are you would be waiting a while.
 He handed out a "good" about three times a year.
 "Very good" was a biennial event.
-I'm not sure anything beyond that-great, spectacular, superior-was even in his vocabulary.
-I was pleased with my "fine."
+I'm not sure anything beyond that-great, spectacular, superior- was even in his vocabulary.
+I was pleased with my "Everything okay with the story?"
+I asked.

+"fine."
 Tina Thompson trailed Szanto out of the meeting.
 She gave me a thumbs-up.
 "Great work," she said.
 "Yeah, you like it?"
 "Well, it's a bit overwritten, but I would expect nothing less from you," she teased.
 "On the whole, it's a great piece of reporting."
 "How'd it go over in the meeting?"
+"Well Brodie made it clear be liked it so..."
 "Well, Brodie made it clear he liked it, so . . ."
 So I knew how that went.
 When Brodie hadn't made up his mind about a story, he'd be real quiet, which inevitably gave rise to spirited debate.
-But when he indicated he liked it, all the other editors would pile on to insist they also liked it-with the possible exception of Szanto, who was a notorious contrarian.
+But when he indicated he liked it, all the possible exception of Szanto, who was a notorious contrarian.
 "Great," I said.
 "Thanks."

-Tina was turning to walk away when something-the way her curls framed her face? the way her sweater hugged her body?-caused me to blurt out, "We should grab a drink tonight to celebrate."
+Tina was turning to walk away when something- the way her curls framed her face? the way her sweater hugged her body?-caused me to blurt out, "We should grab a drink tonight to celebrate."
 "Okay," she said, like it was nothing.